blowmage/blowmage.github.com/_posts/2013-03-18-minitest-rails-roadmap.md

 end
 {% endhighlight %}

-Well, with the latest release of minitest that's the case.
-Ryan Davis added the ability to enable the spec DSL on any minitest TestCase.
+With the latest release of minitest that's the case.
+[Ryan Davis](http://zenspider.com/) added the ability to enable the spec DSL on any minitest TestCase.
 This means that this is functionally equivalent:

 {% highlight ruby %}
 class TestMyStuff < MiniTest::Spec